Cal NORML Voter Guide – Primary Election 2026

 Victor Aguilar, Jr. is a Brownie Mary Club Member and San Leandro councilmember

-Sen. Aisha Wahab (C rating) – Rather weak voting record for a Democrat.
+Sen. Aisha Wahab (C NORML rating) – Rather weak voting record for a Democrat.
 Voted against cannabis cafes and farmers markets, but also against restrictive labeling for cannabis products in 2024.

 This is one of many crowded fields.